ajyl/ajyl.github.io/_posts/2025-03-19-R1-attention.md

 ---
 layout: post
-title: 'Understanding the Role of Attention in Verification'
+title: 'The Role of Attention for TinyZero Countdown'
 date: 2025-03-18 23:00:00 -0000
 published: true
 categories: Reasoning